kristinmc42/BookKeeperFullstackHeroku/README.md

 I built the back end with NodeJS, Express, and MySQL for the database.
 For authentication I used jwt and bcrypt.
 I used Typescript in the back end as well.
 MySQL Workbench was very handy for interacting with the db.

+The book information is from the Google Books API.
+Currently it limits search results to 40 results which may not cover an author's whole catalogue in many cases.
+I am also still trying to decide how to handle styling the content from the api without having to completely redo it.

-This is a work and progress and I am continuing to see what else I can do with it!
+This is a work in progress and I am continuing to see what else I can do with it!

+Enjoy!